SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Introduction

 As discussed above, existing PTA-based sensing methods in wideband systems predominantly rely on rainbow beams that map frequency to either angle or range \cite{gao2023integrated,luo2024beam,lei2025deep}.
-However, range estimation via frequency–distance mapping is effective primarily in the near-field where the beam can be focused on a specific point.
+However, range estimation via frequency-distance mapping is effective primarily in the near-field where the beam can be focused on a specific point.
 Moreover, these schemes often suffer from high feedback overhead.
-For instance, studies \cite{gao2023integrated,luo2024beam} typically require at least two rounds of downlink beam transmissions and subsequent user feedback to recover both angle and range.
+For instance, studies \cite{gao2023integrated} and \cite{luo2024beam} typically require at least two rounds of downlink beam transmissions and subsequent user feedback to recover both angle and range.
 The approach presented in \cite{lei2025deep} further exacerbates this overhead by requiring users to transmit their complete received signal in each feedback instance.
-The method in \cite{zheng2025near} can scan the range and angle simultaneously, but multiple beams are needed to cover the whole angle-range space and avoid coverage hole.
+The method in \cite{zheng2025near} can scan the range and angle simultaneously, but multiple beams are needed to cover the whole angle-range space and avoid coverage gaps.
 Moreover, this rainbow-beam design typically covers a wide sector of \(-90^{\circ}\) to \(90^{\circ}\), which is broader than the actual user distribution range (e.g., \(-60^{\circ}\) to \(60^{\circ}\)), leading to unnecessary beam coverage and resource waste.

 To overcome these limitations, we propose a deep learning-based localization scheme capable of recovering both angle and range with only a single downlink beamforming transmission and one-shot user feedback message, referred to as Single-shot POsitioning with Trainable near-field rainbow beamforming (SPOT).
 In the SPOT scheme, each user identifies the \ac{OFDM} subcarrier with the maximum received power and reports solely the quantized maximum received power and the index of the corresponding subcarrier.
 The \ac{BS} then infers the user’s range and angle based on the user feedback.
-Furthermore, to ensure robust performance across both near- and far-field regions, we deviate from prior works that determine \ac{PS} and \acp{TTD} values heuristically.
-Instead, we treat the settings of \ac{PS} and \acp{TTD} as learnable network parameters.
+Furthermore, to ensure robust performance over a wide range of user distances, we deviate from prior works that determine \ac{PS} and \ac{TTD} values heuristically.
+Instead, we treat the \ac{PS} and \ac{TTD} coefficients as learnable network parameters.
 This joint optimization process yields rainbow beams that are inherently optimized for accurate position estimation across all propagation regimes.